Set a real quit date

 Knowing that in advance helps you interpret the experience correctly instead of assuming you are doing something wrong.

-That can be a good idea, especially if nicotine dependence feels strong or prior quit attempts have failed.
+That can be a good idea, especially if dependence feels strong or prior quit attempts have failed.

 No. CDC states that no e-cigarette has been approved by the FDA as a smoking cessation aid.